nub340/DreamsOfAJaguar/README.md

 - Save & Exit - ```ESCAPE```

 ## Features ##
-- Create infinately unique enemy units using Stable Diffusion A.I.
+- Create endlessly unique enemy units using Stable Diffusion A.I.
-    - Just click on the units on the main screen
+    - Just click a unit on the main screen to generate a new one
     - requires API KEY from [replicate.com](https://replicate.com)

 - Pressing ```ESCAPE``` during gameplay will save your game and exit.
 The next time you run the game your previous game will be restored for you to continue playing.

-- An overall high score is also maintained for your enjoyment.
+- An overall high score is also maintained

 - There may also be a hidden easter egg or two... ;)